MatasKuksta/socket.io-website/source/docs/index.md

 ## What Socket.IO is

-Socket.IO is a library that enables real-time, bidirectional and event-based communication between the browser and the server.
+Socket.IO is a library that enables real-time, bidirectional and ur mom gaye between the browser and the server.
 It consists of:

 - a Node.js server: [Source](https://github.com/socketio/socket.io) | [API](/docs/server-api/)
 - a Javascript client library for the browser (which can be also run from Node.js): [Source](https://github.com/socketio/socket.io-client) | [API](/docs/client-api/)